boisgera/leap/Don't panic!.md

-Here a non-negative value should be interpreted as an index (where the substring privided as an argument starts in `"abcdefg"`), while `-1` means that the substring was not found.
+Here a non-negative value should be interpreted as an index (where the substring privided as an argument starts in `"abcdefg"`), while `-1` means that the substring was not found: `-1` is the sentinel value.

 The way the `find` method works is pretty rare in Python.
 Usually when a sentinel value is used, that's `None`.
 For example, to scan a dictionary